Claude Agent SDK — AI Agent Framework Review 2026

 Pros

-- + Excellent TypeScript support on par with Python
+• + Strong TypeScript support alongside Python

 Cons

-- - Newer framework with less community content and examples
+• - Newer framework with less community content and examples

-- - Requires Claude API access, no fully local-model option
+• - Requires Claude API access, no fully local-model option

 Compare Claude Agent SDK